afterpay/sdk-ios/docs/src/getting-started/cash-app-pay.md

 ## Step 7: Pass Grants to the Backend and Capture Payment

-The approved CustomerRequest will have Grants associated with it which can be used with Afterpay’s capture payment API.
+The approved customer request will have grants associated with it which can be used with Afterpay’s Capture Payment API.
 Pass the `grantId` along with the token to capture using a server-to-server request.

 [custom-url-schemes]: https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app